ryu1kup/pypamn/README.md

 ```

 ## usage
-Pypamn can be run from your command line.
+pypamn can be run from your command line.
-Even if there are multiple nSort output files or only one output file, Pypamn can process them/it with the same command
+Even if there are multiple nSort output files or only one output file, pypamn can process them/it with the same command

 ```
 $ python3 pamn.py -i /path/to/nSort_output_dir/*_Sort.root [options]
 ```

-where options are additional parameters to be given to Pypamn;
+where options are additional parameters to be given to pypamn;

 - `-o, --output [OUTPUT_FILENAME]` ...
 The output filename.
 Currently csv and pickle are supported, which extensions are `.csv` and `.pkl` respectively.
 - `-v, --verbose [VERBOSE_LEVEL]` ...
 The verbosity level.

-Pypamn can also understand a text file listing the paths to input files with the same option as the above.
+pypamn can also understand a text file listing the paths to input files with the same option as the above.

 ```
 $ python3 pamn.py -i /path/to/input.txt [options]
 ```

-You can also check how to run Pypamn with the command
+You can also check how to run pypamn with the command

 ```
 $ python3 pamn.py --help
 ```

 ## output
-Pypamn creates a csv or a pickle as the output file, which has the columns shown in the following table.
+pypamn creates a csv or a pickle as the output file, which has the columns shown in the following table.

 | Column Name | Unit | Type   | Description |
 |-------------|------|--------|-------------|